chronicleprotocol/documentation/docs/Intro/validators.md

 ## What Makes Chronicle Different

-A core differentiator of Chronicle is who the validators are.
-Instead of anonymous or unproven actors, the validator set is composed of reputable, battle-tested organizations across Web3.
+Chronicle's validator set is composed of reputable, battle-tested organizations across Web3.

 This approach ensures that:
 - Validators are aligned with the long-term success of Web3.